I had promised my family that I would go back home for Christmas for 2019.

 How Was My Experience Boat Sitting in the Caribbean?

-Looking after a yacht was awesome.
+Looking after a yacht was extraordinary.
 I have always wanted to buy a yacht and get into sailing so this was a perfect opportunity for me to ‘test the waters ‘out on living on a boat for an extended period.

 How Did I Pass the Time While Boat Sitting?